Moorish architecture: Almoravids

+Almohads

+Almohad architecture showed more restraint than Almoravid architecture in its use of ornamental richness, giving greater attention to wider forms, contours, and overall proportions.
+Earlier motifs were refined and were given a grander scale.
+While surface ornament remained important, architects strove for a balance between decorated surfaces and empty spaces, allowing the interaction of light and shadows across carved surfaces to play a role.

 The Almohad Kutubiyya and Tinmal mosques are often considered the prototypes of medieval mosque architecture in the region.
 The so-called "T-plan", combined with a hierarchical use of decoration that emphasizes the wider central and transverse qibla aisles of the mosque, became an established feature of this architecture.
 The monumental minarets of the Kutubiyya Mosque, the Giralda of the Great Mosque of Seville (now part of the city's cathedral), and the Hassan Tower of Rabat, as well as the ornamental gateways of Bab Agnaou in Marrakesh and Bab Oudaia and Bab er-Rouah in Rabat, were all models that established the overall decorative schemes that became recurrent in these architectural elements from then on.
-The minaret of the Kasbah Mosque of Marrakesh was particularly influential and set a style that was repeated, with minor elaborations, in the following period under the Marinids and other dynasties.
+The minaret of the Kasbah Mosque of Marrakesh, with its façades covered by sebka motifs and glazed tile, was particularly influential and set a style that was repeated, with minor elaborations, in the following period under the Marinids and other dynasties.

 The Almohad caliphs constructed their own palace complexes in several cities.
 They founded the Kasbah of Marrakesh in the late 12th century as their main residence, imitating earlier examples of self-contained palace-cities such as Madinat al-Zahra in the 10th century.
 The Almohads also made Tunis the regional capital of their territories in Ifriqiya (present-day Tunisia), establishing the city's own kasbah (citadel).
 The caliphs also constructed multiple country estates and gardens right outside some of these cities, continuing a tradition that existed under the Almoravids.
 These estates were typically centered around a large artificial water reservoir that sustained orchards of fruit trees and other plants, while small palaces or pleasure pavilions were built along the water's edge.
 In Marrakesh, the present-day Agdal and Menara gardens both developed from such Almohad creations.
 In Seville, the remains of the Almohad al-Buḥayra garden, founded in 1171, were excavated in the 1970s.
 Sunken gardens were also part of Almohad palace courtyards.
 In some cases the gardens were divided symmetrically into four parts, much like a riad garden.
 Examples of these have been found in some courtyards of the Alcázar of Seville, where the former Almohad palaces once stood.